THIS AGREEMENT is made and entered into this

 Licensee acknowledges and agrees that (i) the Arena club, suites and boxes are licensed by Arena to other Arena club, suites and boxes licensees under separate licenses and include certain special amenities and (ii) Licensee will not be entitled to any share of any revenues from the Arena club, suites and/or boxes, including without limitation from rent or food and beverage sales.

 The District reserves all catering rights for food and beverage service for events licensed hereunder.
-If catering services are desired, Licensee shall advise the Manager in advance and further information will be supplied.
+If catering services are desired, Licensee shall advise the Director of Entertainment in advance and further information will be supplied.

 Licensee acknowledges it has had an opportunity to review catering services to be provided and agrees to make all necessary arrangements, at its sole expense and liability, with the District's licensed caterer.